ai-systems/hybrid_autoregressive_inference/README.md

 ## Multi-hop Explanation Regeneration Experiment:

-Once the dense model is downloaded, run the following command to start the experiment:
+Once the dense model is downloaded and unzipped in the apposite folder, run the following command to start the experiment:

 `python ./explanation_regeneration_experiment.py`